sematext/docs/docs/alerts/index.md

 Heartbeat | yes | no | no

 You can manage Alert rules interactively via the UI, or you can [manage alerts via the API](../api).

+## Creating an Alert Rule

+### Alert Metric

+#### Transformation

+Transformations are used to modify metrics using mathematical expressions and functions.
+For example, imagine you want to get alerted when both `request.size` and `response.size` together exceed some threshold or become anomalous.
+You would then transform them into a single dataseries by using an expression like this:

+`request.size + response.size`

+And then you would create an alert on this new data series.

+Read about [Transformations](../dashboards/chart-builder/#transformation) to learn more about transformations, functions, and expressions used to perform transformations.

+### Alert Condition

+### Meta Data

+### Notifications

+### Schedule